dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

   import sys
   import glob
   from libtbx import easy_run, easy_mp
-  from dials.test import cd
+  from dxtbx.datablock import DataBlockFactory from dials.test import cd

   def process_sweep(task):
     """Process a single sweep of data.
-The parameter 'task' will be a tuple, the first element of which is an integer job number and the second is the path to the images to process"""
+The parameter 'task' will be a tuple, the first element of which is an integer job number and the second is the filename template of the images to process"""

     num = task[0]
     template = task[1]

     # create directory
     with cd("sweep_%02d" % num):
-      cmd = "dials.import {0}".format(template)
+      cmd = "dials.import template={0}".format(template)
       easy_run.fully_buffered(command=cmd)
       easy_run.fully_buffered(command="dials.find_spots datablock.json")